Marketing analytics audit services and quick diagnostics

 | Dashboard rebuild | The sources and definitions are trusted, but the current report does not answer the meeting question or makes the workflow harder than it needs to be. | Rewrite the report around the decision and preserve the source logic that already works. |

-| Warehouse / data foundation rebuild | Several reports fail for the same upstream reason: source precedence, dbt logic, missing tests, broken lineage, or no clear metric owner. | Move into Data Foundation before polishing more dashboards. |
+| Warehouse / data foundation rebuild | Several reports fail for the same upstream reason: source precedence, dbt logic, missing tests, broken lineage, or no clear metric owner. | Move into Data Foundation or a GTM metric-certification sprint before polishing more dashboards. |

 | Attribution / revenue analytics service | The immediate argument is about spend, pipeline, budget pacing, or whether marketing’s revenue story survives finance scrutiny. | Use Revenue Analytics or Where Did the Money Go? after the audit isolates the break. |